atata-framework/atata-webdriversetup/README.md

 e.g. `chromedriver`, `geckodriver`, etc.
 Basically, it provides functionality similar to Selenium Manager or Java `WebDriverManager`.

-*The package targets .NET Standard 2.0, which supports .NET 5+, .NET Framework 4.6.1+ and .NET Core/Standard 2.0+.*
+*The package targets .NET 8.0 and .NET Framework 4.6.2.*

 ## Table of contents